 Most nonprofits are managing sensitive documents with tools built for something else.
 Google Drive folders with confusing permissions.
 Email threads with attachments that never made it.
 Dropbox links that anyone can share with anyone.

-That works fine - until it doesn't.
+That works fine, until it doesn't.
 Until a major funder asks for due diligence documents.
 Until your auditor needs three years of financials and you need to know if they've actually looked at them.
 Until you're going through a merger and you realize you don't have a clean process for sharing confidential docs.

 That's where a virtual data room (VDR) comes in.
 This guide covers what they are, when your nonprofit actually needs one, how to set one up, what it'll cost, and how to pick the right tool.